Mór

 Mór (Moor) is a town in Fejér County, Hungary.
 Among the smaller towns in the Central Transdanubia Region of Hungary, it lies between the Vértes and Bakony Hills, in the northwestern corner of Fejér County.
-The historic roots of the present town go back to the Celtic and Roman period.
+The historic roots of the present town go back to the Celtic and Roman periods.
 The town is the economical, institutional and cultural centre of the small region of Mór including 13 settlements.
 The development of the town began with the arrival of ethnic German settlers and Capuchin monks in 1697.

 The Battle of Mór on 30 December 1848 was a crucial victory for the Austrian Empire's forces in crushing the Hungarian Revolution of 1848.